-At BSH and SHK, the Supervisory Board has resolved that the variable remuneration of all employees and the managing directors - at 100 percent target achievement - may not make up more than 25 percent of the total remuneration.
+At BSH and SHK, a limit was imposed on the variable remuneration for all employees and the managing directors by means of a Supervisory Board resolution dated October 2023.
+At 100 percent target achievement, the target achievement bonus is limited to 25 percent of the total remuneration.
+In accordance with section 25a (5) KWG, the total variable remuneration is limited to no more than 100 percent of the fixed remuneration.
 Under no circumstances may variable remuneration exceed fixed remuneration.

-To mitigate the impact of the rise in consumer prices, the German government provided the option to make an inflation compensation payment to employees that was not subject to tax or social insurance contributions.
-In 2022, BSH and SHK exercised this option and did make such a payment.
+To mitigate the impact of the rise in consumer prices, the German government again provided the option to make an inflation compensation payment to employees that was not subject to tax or social insurance contributions.
+In 2023, BSH and SHK exercised this option and did make such a payment.